• Blogs

 Two primary types of WBS exist:

-1) Deliverable-Based: A deliverable-based WBS first breaks down the project into all the major areas of the project scope as control accounts and then divides those into project deliverables and work packages.
+1) Deliverable-Based: A deliverable-based WBS first breaks down the project into all the major areas of project scope management and then divides those into project deliverables and work packages.

 2) Phase-Based: The phase-based WBS displays the final deliverable on top, with the WBS levels below showing the five phases of a project (initiation, planning, execution, control, and closeout).
 Similarly to the deliverable-based WBS, the project phases are divided into project deliverables and work packages.